noviamaharaniii/PBI_Kimia-Farma_Big-Data-Analytics_Final-Task/README.md

 </details>

-## **02: Dashboard Analysis Design**
+## **02: Dashboard Design**
-After the data preparation, I designed the dashboard for business performance analysis by using Google Looker Studio.
+After the data preparation, I designed the dashboard for business performance analysis using Google Looker Studio.
 Here is the link for the interactive dashboard : [Interactive Dashboard](https://lookerstudio.google.com/reporting/28231ad9-5f55-41d7-8aaa-e620059fc038).

 ![image](https://github.com/noviamaharaniii/PBI_Kimia-Farma_Big-Data-Analytics_Final-Task/assets/160397160/41cf095d-477f-4e3f-92fe-7a9fd6e5e518)!

 **Based on the analysis that was carried out by using the dashboard, these are the insights that I've concluded:**
-1. Kimia Farma experienced an increment in their yearly profit, here are the percentages for the increase :
-   - 2020 to 2021 = 99%
-   - 2021 to 2022 = 50%
-   - 2022 to 2023 = 33%
+1. Kimia Farma revenue had a low flu
-3. The best branch from Kimia Farma is located in Jawa Barat, this conclusion is based on that branch having the highest nett sales and being in the top 5 of the highest branch rating.
+3. The best branch of Kimia Farma is located in Jawa Barat, this conclusion is based on that branch having the highest net sales and being in the top 5 of the highest branch rating.
 4. The most popular products from Kimia Farma are Psycholeptics drugs, Hypnotics, and sedative drugs which are mostly used for calming effects.
 One of the reasons may be because of the phenomenon of increasing mental health problems in Indonesia starting from 2020 until now.
 [Source](https://www.kompas.id/baca/humaniora/2023/05/03/krisis-kesehatan-mental-melonjak-di-kalangan-remaja).

 **From those conclusions, here are a few suggestions to increase the business performance:**